A nomadic campsite with dirt bikes, Mongolia.

 Table of Contents

-The Mongolian nomadic family we stayed with had dirt bikes to round up their herds; the husband and wife were University graduates.
-They choose to live the life of a nomadic herder while at the same time using technology to help them manage their herds; they believed in using as much modern technology as possible, as they had everything from cell phones to computers and television that got decent reception.
+They chose to live the life of a nomadic herder while at the same time using technology to help them manage their herds; they believed in using as much modern technology as possible, as they had everything from cell phones to computers and television that got decent reception.
 They had solar panels around the yurt (ger) campsite to charge and use all these electrical appliances.

 Who Are The Nomadic Herders Who Live in Mongolia and Use Yurts (Gers)

 Hidden away in the vast, rolling steppe of Mongolia is a group of herders who live tethered to their nomadic lifestyle.
-The grasslands around them offer expansive views that stretch for miles and, in turn, provide shelter from the elements with their yurts – also known as gers – providing watertight minimalism capable of withstanding sub-zero temperatures, fierce winds and brutal snowstorms.
+The grasslands around them offer expansive views that stretch for miles and, in turn, provide shelter from the elements with their yurts – also known as gers – providing watertight minimalism capable of withstanding sub-zero temperatures, fierce winds, and brutal snowstorms.

 The Modern Face Of The New Mongolian Nomadic Herders